fybrik/fybrik/docs/IsolationNetworkPolicies.md

 ## Challenge

-When we talk about access Fybrik data plane, we are talking about connectivity between a user workload, which is out of Fybrik scope, and Fybrik module, which can be developed by a third party.
+When we talk about accessing Fybrik data plane, we are talking about connectivity between a user workload, which is out of Fybrik scope, and Fybrik module, which can be developed by a third party.
 Therefore, in this document (and in its extensions) we provide our recommendations how to protect data plane access and possible solutions.Responsibility of the data plane isolation is shared between Fybrik core, Fybrik users, module developers and probably IT teams.